metahashorg/metahash-fullnode-client/README.md

-# metahash-fullnode-client
+# Metahash Fullnode Client
 This repository contains Metahash Fullnode Client's source code written in C++.

+There are 3 ways to build MetaHash client you may choose from:
+1) build from source code, see Building section below,
+2) build docker container from Dockerfile, see [Create-docker-file]( https://github.com/metahashorg/metahash-fullnode-client/wiki/Create-docker-file,
+3) download an already built container, see [article](https://github.com/metahashorg/metahash-fullnode-client/wiki/Installation).

-For more details about Metahash client see [wiki](https://github.com/metahashorg/metahash-fullnode-client/wiki).
-You can build container from Dockerfile, please read [Create-docker-file]( https://github.com/metahashorg/metahash-fullnode-client/wiki/Create-docker-file).
+For more details about Metahash fullnode client capabilities, installation and usage see [wiki](https://github.com/metahashorg/metahash-fullnode-client/wiki).

 ### Building:
 ```shell